Daria-Navrotska/New_York_City_Bike_2022/README.md

-# New York’s City Bike 2022 — creating strategic dashboard with Python
+# New York’s Citi Bike 2022 — creating strategic dashboard with Python

 ### **Project Overview**
 This project aims to analyze CitiBike’s 2022 ridership to enhance bike access, streamline fleet operations, and uncover opportunities for network expansion in New York City.